-Low interest rates on cash savings since the financial crisis have meant that many savers have turned to the markets in the hope of achieving a better return.
+Low interest rates on cash savings since the financial crisis have meant that many savers are looking for a better return.

 Investing means taking risks with your money.
-This is not necessarily a bad thing – more risk could mean better returns – but if you are going to invest you need to be prepared for the fact that you could lose some, or even all, of your savings.
+This is not necessarily a bad thing – more risk could mean better returns – but if you're going to invest you need to be prepared for the fact that you could lose some, or even all, of your savings.

 Before you do invest, it's crucial to assess your finances and make sure that you have the necessary safeguards in place.